 What is Leadership?2022 Jan 23

-When I went to Trinity Western University they had a motto about all their students becoming leaders.
-However, I did not understand this because it was unclear to me what they meant by a leader.
-And it seemed obvious that not everybody can be the leader; followers are needed too.
+When I went to Trinity Western University, their motto talked about all students becoming leaders.
+I did not understand this saying's meaning, however, because it was unclear to me what they meant by a leader.
+It also seemed obvious that not everybody can be the leader; followers are needed too.

 The clarification that was needed here matters substantially.
 Initially in my view, there were limited openings for leaders.
 If they were speaking of "elite" leaders, then most people have no part in leadership.